SyncfusionExamples/Functional-Components-in-React/README.md

 ## Home Component

-In `Home.tsx` file, create the Syncfusion grid component using Functional component.
+In `Home.tsx` file, create the Syncfusion Grid component using Functional component.

 Code snippet of `Home.tsx` file: